Which animals are kosher? How to prepare kosher food? And why do we eat kosher?

-The Torah (Leviticus 11: 3) lists the characteristics of permitted animals, and says that kosher animals are those with completely split hooves and are ruminants.
-Kosher animals are always mammals and herbivores.
-Kosher animals that are commonly eaten today are cow, goat and sheep – and sometimes deer and buffalo.
+The Torah (Leviticus 11: 3) lists the characteristics of permitted animals.
+Kosher animals are those with completely split hooves and are ruminants.
+These animals are always mammals and herbivores.
+Kosher animals that are commonly eaten today are the cow, goat, and sheep – and sometimes deer and buffalo.

-The Torah enumerates 24 forbidden species of birds and Talmud explains that, among other signs, all birds of prey are forbidden.
-Today, we eat only those birds for which there is an established tradition we know that are kosher – chicken, turkey, duck and goose.
+The Torah enumerates 24 forbidden species of birds.
+Also, Talmud explains that, among other signs, all birds of prey are forbidden.
+Today, we eat only those birds for which there is an established tradition we know that are kosher – chicken, turkey, duck, and goose.

 As for “kosher eggs,” they must come from kosher birds.

 The Torah (Leviticus 11: 9) teaches that a kosher fish must have both fins and scales.
 (Fins help the fish swim, and scales are covering their bodies).
 Even if the fish has only one scale or one fin, it is permitted.
-Tuna, for example, have very few scales, yet is kosher.
-Other popular kosher fish are bass, carp, cod, halibut, herring, mackerel, trout and salmon.
+Tuna, for example, have very few scales, yet are kosher.
+Other popular kosher fish are bass, carp, cod, halibut, herring, mackerel, trout, and salmon.